hoodunit/hoodunit.github.io/_posts/2016-09-05-purescript-ffi.md

 For example, a number of Screeps functions take in either x and y coordinates or a RoomPosition (containing x and y coordinates) or a RoomObject (which exists at a certain x and y position).

-PureScript doesn't have function overloading, but you can't handle it fairly neatly using ADTs as in the following:
+PureScript doesn't have function overloading, but you can handle it fairly neatly using ADTs as in the following:

 ```haskell
 data TargetPosition a =